Global Changes Through Local Action

 Whether at the community, state, or federal level, John Iosefo '21 calls on an understanding of existing political systems to effect change in the world.

 The controversies that grip our world make the study of politics more intriguing now than ever before.
 Our program encompasses the examination of traditional government structures and processes, as well as other key sites of political activity, from non-governmental organizations to social media.

-We want our students to develop skills in critical thinking, modes of analysis and research that will last long after students have forgotten the details of our courses.
-We want to convey to our students a sense of civic responsibility by providing them with opportunities for experiential learning outside the classroom.
-In the classroom, we want to expose students to both government and politics; that is, to formal institutions and processes and also the dynamics of the power and politics than run our system both inside and outside of government structures, that run our system.
+We want our students to develop skills in critical thinking, modes of analysis, and research that will last long after graduation.
+This means that within the classroom, we want to expose students to both government and politics, to formal institutions and processes, as well as the dynamics of the power and politics, both inside and outside of government structures, that run our system.